Even if you only have a few hours or a day in Sedona, it’s well worth a detour!

 Sedona: If you rather have a more relaxing vacation, you may want to spend a night or even a few in Sedona.
 Here you can find the best deals for Sedona accommodation.

 Near Grand Canyon: You can check availability for hotels in Tusayan or Valle hotels, but it’s quite limited.
-The most popular places to stay near the Grand Canyon are bigger towns Williams and Flagstaff.
+The most popular places to stay that are great for both Sedona and the Grand Canyon are the bigger towns such as Williams and Flagstaff.